 - Represented a high performance specialty chemical company in connection with the handling of designated List I chemicals and related disclosures.

 - Represented trustees of a retirement and annuity fund in a special independent investigation to evaluate the effectiveness of certain senior management functions and the compliance reporting structure.

 Recognized by the Washingtonian Magazine’s 2017 Top Lawyers in Washington D.C.

 Recognized as a Washington D.C.
 Super Lawyer (Thomson Reuters), 2013-2018

 Recognized by The Best Lawyers in America, 2016-2018

 Recognized by Global Investigations Review and Who's Who Legal: Investigations, 2016-2018

 Recognized by Chambers USA for Litigation: White Collar Crime & Government Investigations in Washington, D.C., 2014-2018

 Publications, Speeches & Presentations

-On Tuesday, May 22, Baker Botts will be hosting the CLE program, "When the Government Comes Knocking: Tips and Strategies to Answering the Door and Proactively Managing Risk in the Era of Rapid Information Exchange" in partnership with the Association of Corporate Counsel.
+Join Baker Botts and the Association of Corporate Counsel (ACC) for a special program, “When the Government Comes Knocking: Tips and Strategies to Answering the Door and Proactively Managing Risk in the Era of Rapid Information Exchange” on March 21st, 2018.